 - the permission of the roommate;

-- registration with the RLC (see below for more information);
+- registration with the Residence Life Coordinator (RLC) (see below for more information);

 - proper care of the pet, including feeding and cleaning;

-- proper housing (i.e. cage/container) for the pet (see below for more information)
+- proper housing (e.g., cage/container) for the pet (see below for more information)

 Please note that any food or accessories for the pet must be kept in the student room (and not in kitchen refrigerators, for example).

-Approved pets are granted access only to the residential dwelling occupied by the individual.
+Approved pets are granted access only to the residential dwelling/room occupied by the individual.
 They are not permitted in other areas of the college campus.

 Registration: Registration of the pet is required prior to the pet being brought to campus.
 For the safety of your pet, you are required to register your pet with your RLC.
 Once you have contacted your RLC, they will provide you with the Grinnell College Pet Registration Form.

-Unauthorized Pets: Cats are not allowed in the residence halls, and dogs are not permitted in ANY College- owned housing.
+Unauthorized Pets: Cats and dogs are not permitted in ANY residence halls or ANY College-owned housing.
 Please be aware of the following response steps: